 - Positive tone & atmosphere within classroom

 - Think sheet which is kept in an Incident Folder in each class.
 Serious incidents (particularly in the school yard) are recorded by the children either pictorially or written (or both).
+These folders are used for the duration of the school year only and do not transfer with a pupil into the next class.

 Caring for Others: